mcombeau/ft_transcendance/notes.md

 - Bugs

   - Fix offline/online AGAIN
-  - There should be an alert banner when you try to challenge someone you blocked to a game (or just remove challeng button if blocking, like with the add friend button)
+  - There should be an alert banner when you try to challenge someone you blocked to a game (or just remove challenge button of the profile pages of users you're blocking, like with the add friend button)
   - Frontend console logs: Remove errors from front to not scare correctors
     - On Leaderboard page, there is a DOM error about not having a unique key for each child

+- Game Bugs:

+  - Weird speed up x2 when ball hits corner of skate
+  - random initial move should be limited to not be too close to x +/-1 and y +/-1

 - Project validation